The History of CSE at Michigan

 The program therefore gradually developed its own core curriculum.
 Students were also required to take a course in modern algebra and, when it became available, an advanced course in programming.
 After completing the core, graduate students were required to pass an integrative oral examination, with more specialized study and a preliminary examination to come later.
 Design of the core curriculum and participation in the qualifying examinations helped to acquaint a diverse faculty with the broad range of subject matter and, further, to define the focus and scope of the new discipline.

 Staff were needed to teach these new courses and the more advanced courses they soon generated.
 Two sources were tapped.
 First were young scientists in the Burks’ and Peterson’s original research groups, who were often employed on a temporary basis and were, at least initially, part-time.
 With few funds, the program had to rely on this category to organize and teach the needed courses up until several years after it became a department.

 The other source of new faculty for the program consisted of individuals already teaching at UM who joined the program to teach courses and work with the program’s graduate students.
 Henry Swain of Pharmacology introduced a course in the informational aspects of biology; Julian Adams of Biology later replaced him.
 Harvey Garner and Eugene Lawler of Electrical Engineering brought computer courses to the program.
-Bernard Galler (Mathematics and the Computing Center) and Bruce Arden and Larry Flanigan (also of the Computing Center), who had been teaching programming courses, added the programming courses.
+Galler, Arden, and Larry Flanigan, who had been teaching programming courses, added the programming courses.
 Paul Fitts, Arthur Melton, Richard Pew, Stephen Kaplan, and Walter Reitman all joined at various times to teach the informational aspects of psychology.